MTF-website/MTF-website.github.io/_pages/research.md

 ---
 permalink: /research/
 title: "Neural Mechatronics and Extended Reality for Patient Care"
-excerpt: "Our team addresses a diverse set of problems at the interface between engineering, biosciences, and computing."
+excerpt: "The Flavin Neuromachines Lab addresses a diverse set of problems at the interface between engineering, biosciences, and computing"
 author_profile: false
 ---